-In Fig.~\ref{fig:scalevar_all_mll} we show the di-lepton invariant mass $m_{ll}$.
-We observe that off-shell effects are small and that all theoretical descriptions give comparable results.
-This can be attributed to the fact that $\mll$ is an observable which is inclusive in what concerns extra radiation.
-The simplified descriptions $\lodec$ and $\nlops$ show shape differences at the level of $\pm 10\%$, outside the uncertainty bands of the $\nlofull$ prediction.
-In Fig.~\ref{fig:scalevar_all_etdr} we display the \etdr observable defined in Eq.~(\ref{def:ETdR}).
-Similar to \mll, also for the observable \etdr the $\nlofull$ and $\nlodec$ predictions do not exhibit large differences.
+In Fig.~\ref{fig:scalevar_all_mll}, we show the di-lepton invariant mass $m_{ll}$.
+We observe that off-shell effects are small and that all theoretical descriptions agree at the 10\% level.
+This is expected because $\mll$ is an observable which is inclusive in what concerns extra radiation.
+The descriptions $\lodec$ and $\nlops$ show a very similar behaviour and are outside the uncertainty bands of the $\nlofull$ prediction except for low $\mll$ values.
+In Fig.~\ref{fig:scalevar_all_etdr}, we display the \etdr observable defined in Eq.~(\ref{def:ETdR}).
+Similar to \mll, also for \etdr, the $\nlofull$ and $\nlodec$ predictions do not exhibit large differences.
 However, the shapes of the $\lodec$ and $\nlops$ predictions differ considerably from the $\nlofull$ prediction.
 In contrast to the \mll case, the $\lodec$ and $\nlops$ predictions also differ significantly from each other.

-In Figs.~\ref{fig:scalevar_etamu} and~\ref{fig:scalevar_ptmu} we show the muon rapidity $\eta_{\mu}$ and the muon transverse momentum $p_{T,\mu}$.
+In Figs.~\ref{fig:scalevar_etamu} and~\ref{fig:scalevar_ptmu}, we show the muon rapidity $\eta_{\mu}$ and the muon transverse momentum $p_{T,\mu}$, respectively.
 Our four theoretical predictions for the $(e^+ \nu_e)\,(\mu^- \bar{\nu}_{\mu})\,b\bar{b}$ final state show a rather different behaviour in these two distributions.
-While the whole rapidity spectrum in Fig.~\ref{fig:scalevar_etamu} is properly modelled by all predictions, the transverse momentum spectrum (Fig.~\ref{fig:scalevar_ptmu}) is significantly softer in the tail for $\nlodec$ and $\nlops$ calculations with respect to $\nlofull$.
+While the whole rapidity spectrum in Fig.~\ref{fig:scalevar_etamu} is properly modelled by all predictions, the transverse momentum spectrum in Fig.~\ref{fig:scalevar_ptmu} is somewhat softer in the tail for the $\nlodec$ and $\nlops$ calculations with respect to $\nlofull$.
 A possible interpretation is that non-resonant contributions in $\nlofull$ contain $W$-bosons stemming from a hard collision rather than the top quark decay.
 Therefore they can carry higher energies which lead to a harder transverse momentum spectrum of the muon.